wlh18/javascript-2/ReadMe.md

     },
   }
   ```

-  > In this example, we have attatched two methods to our person object: `sayHi` and `listFriends`.
+  > In this example, we have attached two methods to our person object: `sayHi` and `listFriends`.
 We invoke methods by referencing their key using either dot or bracket notation, and using parentheses `()` to indicate we want to invoke the function.
-In this case, we could invoke `sayHi` by typeing `person.sayHi()` which would print 'Hello, Andrew' to the console.
+In this case, we could invoke `sayHi` by typing `person.sayHi()` which would print 'Hello, Andrew' to the console.
   >
-  > All JavaScript data types have methods attatched to them.
+  > All JavaScript data types have methods attached to them.
 It will be worth your time to study what some of them are.
 We have already learned some examples today: `.push()`, `.pop()`, etc. are all methods!

 #### Using functions to create objects